 By default, Canvas courses have an Automatic post policy .
 Assignment grades are visible to students as soon as grades are entered in the gradebook or submitted in SpeedGrader.

 Alternatively, you can select a Manual posting policy for your course .
 Assignment grades are hidden from students until manually posted.
 Students can see peer review comments when assignment grades are hidden.
-However, students cannot see instructor comments until after the assignment grades are posted.
+However, students can only see instructor comments if the instructor posts grades or submission comments.

 Learn how to select a course post policy.

 You can also select grade posting policies for individual assignments.
 When you set an individual assignment post policy, the course post policy is overridden for that assignment.